Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Spell Focus
 - Attunement

 **Eternity**: Whenever you take damage, you regain 1 mana for every tenth damage taken.
-Whenever you cast a spell, you regain health equal to the spells level plus your proficiency bonus.
+Whenever you cast a spell, you regain health equal to the mana spent.

 ---